HoangLa95/qualitedevs2/PSs/ps2.md

 :::{note} `const`
 :class: dropdown
 Using `const <type>&` for user inputs ensures that these values cannot be accidentally modified in the code, thus preventing unexpected errors.
-The reference here avoids making copies of variable values, which is especially important when working with objects that consume a lot of memory.
+The reference (`&`) avoids making copies of variable values, which is especially important when working with objects that consume a lot of memory.
+Here, it is not necessary to use a reference since `double` and `bool` are small types and have negligible memory overhead.
+This is mainly to provide an example using `&`.

 In general, using `const` in front of immutable variables makes the code clearer by explicitly indicating that these values should not be modified, which makes the program easier to maintain and understand.
 **Have you correctly used `const` in your code ?**